-10. Permanent Benefit Increases/Cost-of-Living Adjustments
+10. Cost-of-Living Adjustments

-As fully described in Title 11 of the Louisiana Revised Statutes, the System allows for the payment of permanent benefit increases, also known as cost-of-living adjustments (COLAs), that are funded through investment earnings when recommended by the Board of Trustees and approved by the State Legislature.
+As fully described in Title 11 of the Louisiana Revised Statutes, the System allows for the payment of cost-of-living adjustments (COLAs), that are funded through investment earnings when recommended by the Board of Trustees and approved by the State Legislature.

-The Experience Account Reserve is used to fund permanent benefit increases for retirees.
-The benefit increase granted must be funded at 100% of the actuarial cost.
-The account accumulates 50% of the excess investment gain relative to the actuarial valuation rate of 7.4% after such excess return exceeds \$100,000,000 (indexed to positive changes in the actuarial value of assets beginning June 30, 2015).
+The Experience Account Reserve is used to fund COLAs.
+The COLA granted must be funded at 100% of the actuarial cost.
+The account accumulates 50% of the excess investment gain relative to the actuarial valuation rate of 7.25% after such excess return exceeds \$100,000,000 (indexed to positive changes in the actuarial value of assets beginning June 30, 2015).

-If the System is at least 80% funded, the balance of the Experience Account maintains a reserve for two permanent benefit increases.
-However, if the System is less than 80% funded, the reserve is restricted to one permanent benefit increase, based on the current allowable percentage granted for the permanent benefit increase.
+If the System is at least 80% funded, the balance of the Experience Account maintains a reserve for two COLAs.
+However, if the System is less than 80% funded, the reserve is restricted to one COLA, based on the current allowable percentage granted for the COLA.
 Excess investment gains that would have otherwise gone to the Experience Account, if not for the restrictions, will be applied to the System's net pension liability.
 Beginning June 30, 2016, allocations to the Experience Account will be amortized over ten years.
-At June 30, 2022 and 2021, the balance of the Experience Account Reserve was \$23,082,605 and \$85,173,827, respectively.
-The decrease in the Experience Account Reserve is explained as a subsequent event in Note B. Summary of Significant Accounting Policies.
+At June 30, 2023 and 2022, the balance of the Experience Account Reserve was \$24,483,783 and \$23,082,605, respectively.